vogler/FlowMeter/log.md

   - Reconnected 3 times to MQTT today.
 WiFi seems not to be super stable.
   - Still there's the issue with the light switch triggering interrupts.
     - [This guy](https://www.esp8266.com/viewtopic.php?f=32&t=10410) said he had the same problem and it was fixed by putting a ferrite bead around the power cable.
 Had some mini USB cables with ferrite beads, but they couldn't be taken off.
 [Ordered](https://trade.aliexpress.com/order_detail.htm?spm=a2g0s.9042311.0.0.1dec4c4dmFILzY&orderId=3002801436482588) [5x 5mm ferrite cores](https://www.aliexpress.com/item/32845774177.html?spm=a2g0s.9042311.0.0.1dec4c4dmFILzY).
+- 26.02.2020: disconnected Doit ESP32 since it was not reliable:
+  - Sometimes it did not start measuring.
+Needed to be reset then ((un)plug power).
+  - Sometimes it kept measuring pulses after flow has stopped.
+This happend more often after some time.
+Needed to be reset to make it stop.
+  - Sometimes it reported single temperatures -340C up to 310 in between correct temperatures.
+- 29.02.2020: Got ferrite beads.
+- 06.03.2020: Got three new Wemos D1 minis.
+- 11.03.2020: Removed Doit ESP32 and installed Wemos D1 mini again (still had its breadboard).
+  - Noticed that flow sensor does not work anymore.
+USB via MBP and power supply (PS) delivers 5.04V, but Wemos D1 mini only has 4.6V on 5V with MBP and only 3.9-4.15V with PS.
+Thought that is the problem.
+But also if connected to the 5V directly it does not show any pulses on oscilloscope anymore.